This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Lovely coffees here, but a bloody long wait to get them.

 They also do a decent breakfast.
 Kalyra said it was the best pancakes she’s ever had.
-It’s still not my idea of a true healthy cafe – milk doesn’t belong in nourishing smoothies, unless its almond or coconut.
-And ice-cream is a definite no. I can get a bit pedantic with bandwagon labels.
+It’s still not my idea of a true healthy cafe – milk doesn’t belong in nourishing smoothies unless it’s almond or coconut.

 Places to stay on Magnetic Island